-Today I'd like to introduce you to Karen (may or may not be her real name) who recently emailed me with a question.
+Today I'd like to introduce you to Emily (may or may not be her real name) who recently emailed me with a question.

 How do I stop comparing myself to other people?
 Comparing myself to others has gone beyond, what I consider harmless tiny bouts of “oh, having that would be nice”, and morphed into a tidal wave of pure envy that renders me unable to socialise with some of my friends.
 The pain of seeing what they have, and what I do not, is too upsetting for me.
 Logically, I know everyone is on their own path and not everyone’s lives are perfect.
 But the overwhelming feeling of lack and jealousy is causing me to feel disempowered, hopeless and doubtful about my future.
 I need some help!"

 Dear Emily.
 Great question!
 Have you ever wondered why we compare ourselves to others in the first place?
 Why don’t we just live our lives our way, without worrying about what our friends/family/neighbours/colleagues are obtaining or experiencing?